- Admission Requirements and Application Procedure– Educational requirements and application procedure for admission to UTIAS, including deadlines

 This fellowship was established with a generous donation from the Kenneth M. Molson Foundation and matching funds from the University of Toronto and the Ontario Government.
 The income from the fund is used to contribute to the financial support for 1st-year MASc students, and PhD students in years 1 through 4.
 The selection will be in accordance with the University’s Policy on Student Awards and the conditions specified by the Ontario Student Opportunity Fund program.

 Cost of Living

-Foreign students should check with their nearest Employment and Immigration Canada Office for regulations affecting them.
+Foreign students (those who are neither citizens nor permanent residents of Canada) should check with their nearest Employment and Immigration Canada Office for regulations affecting them.
 The language of instruction at the Institute is English.

-International students are also encouraged to contact the International Student Center, U of T. to find information related to visa students, such as applying for or renewing study permits, entry visas, working in Canada, and immigration to Canada.
+International students are also encouraged to contact the University of Toronto International Student Center to find information related to visa students, such as applying for or renewing study permits, entry visas, working in Canada, and immigration to Canada.